Case Studies

 4 min read

 Situated on a 65-acre wooded site near the Eno River and just outside Raleigh-Durham, N.C., the home—known as Steeplechase House—serves as a sanctuary for its owners.
-The house is a tranquil retreat for its artistic owners, a Hollywood director and his wife, who sought a home outside of Los Angeles and reminiscent of their upbringing in Montreal.
+The house is a tranquil retreat for its artistic owners, a Hollywood director and his wife, who sought a home outside of Los Angeles that would be reminiscent of their upbringing in Montreal.

 They allowed me to go with my artistic freedom.
 I was interested in the familiar form seen in an unfamiliar way.

-The project stems from a decades-long relationship between the homeowners and lead architect Lawrence Scarpa, of Brooks + Scarpa, who first designed an award-winning office space for the clients more than 25 years ago.
+The project stems from a decades-long relationship between the homeowners and lead architect Lawrence Scarpa, of Brooks + Scarpa, in Los Angeles, who first designed an award-winning office space for the clients more than 25 years ago.

 According to Scarpa, the homeowners initially engaged him to help renovate an existing home on the North Carolina property.
 However, the vision for the project evolved over time, and the decision was made to start anew.
-At that time, Scarpa was given free rein to conceive a home that balanced the contemporary aesthetics the homeowners were going for with more unique architectural forms.
+At that time, Scarpa was given free rein to conceive a home that balances the contemporary aesthetics the homeowners wanted with more unique architectural forms.

-With its dramatic double-gable roofs that soar 31 feet into the air, the Steeplechase House appears from the outside as two separate homes.
-It's connected by an internal courtyard, where the kitchen and dining areas serve as the heart of the home, connecting the two wings via a glass-enclosed gallery.
+With its dramatic double gable roofs that soar 31 feet into the air, the exterior of the Steeplechase House initially appears as two separate homes.
+The two volumes are arranged around an internal courtyard, with the kitchen and dining areas serving as the heart of the home, connecting the two wings via a glass-enclosed gallery.

 Warm, Rustic Interiors Suitable for a Contemporary Cabin

-The white walls also provide a light and airy contrast to the dark exterior while adding to the homeowners’ contemporary style.
+The interior's white walls provide a light, airy contrast to the dark exterior while also maintaining the contemporary style the homeowners wanted.

-On the outside, the home features expansive glass walls that further create a relationship between the natural and built environments.
+On the outside, the home features expansive glass walls that enhance the relationship between the natural and built environments.

 The home’s black corrugated metal exterior and reflective glass allow it to shift with the seasons.
-In summer, it appears to be part of the forest.
-However, when it snows in the winter, the dark metal exterior contrasts the white snow.
+As part of that dynamism, in summer, the home appears to be part of the forest, and when it snows in winter, the dark metal exterior provides a stark contrast with the white snow.

-“I thought it was the right thing for that site, and it allows the building to extend into the landscape,” says Scarpa.
-“In the summer, it’s almost as though it’s cloaked, where you don’t even see the house because it’s so dark.”
+“I thought it was the right thing for that site, and it allows the building to extend into the landscape," Scarpa says.
+“In the summer, it’s almost as though the home is cloaked, where you don’t even see the house because it’s so dark.”

 Careful Installation